by the University of Michigan

 It can harness bacteria to produce billions of different drug candidates that won’t fall apart quickly inside the body.

-Some advanced medications target cancer with immune markers that latch onto the outsides of the cancer cells, for instance.
+Some advanced cancer medications target cancer cells with immune markers that latch onto the outsides of the cancer cells, for instance.
 But these immune markers are large, operating between cells rather than inside them.
 To disrupt cancer cells from within, the medicine must be small enough to get into the cell.

 However, ordinary small-molecule medications can’t hit messenger proteins with smooth surfaces.
 A new type of medication is needed.